SwiftVISA/SwiftVISASwift/README.md

   // Pass the command as a string. try instrument.write("OUTPUT ON")
 } catch {
-  // Could not write to insturment
+  // Could not write to instrument
 }
 ```